maplibre/maplibre.github.io/content/news/2023-05-25-maplibre-gl-js-v3/index.md

 - Improve control performance by restricting worker count to a max of 1 except for Safari browser. ([#2354](https://github.com/maplibre/maplibre-gl-js/pull/2354))
 - Improve control initial loading performance by forcing fadeDuration to 0 till first idle event ([#2447](https://github.com/maplibre/maplibre-gl-js/pull/2447))
-- Remove "mapbox-gl-supported" package from API.
-If needed, please reference it directly instead of going through
 - Resize map when container element is resized. the resize related events now has different data associated with it ([#2157](https://github.com/maplibre/maplibre-gl-js/pull/2157)) .
 Previously the originalEvent field was the reason of this change, for example it could be a `resize` event from the browser .
 Now it is `ResizeObserverEntry`, see more [here](https://developer.mozilla.org/en-US/docs/web/api/resizeobserverentry)
 - toBounds method of class LngLat is replaced by a static method fromLngLat of class LngLatBounds ([#2188](https://github.com/maplibre/maplibre-gl-js/pull/2188))
 - Cancel unloaded tile request on zooming in across multiple zoom.
 Previously these requests were not cancelled. ([#2377](https://github.com/maplibre/maplibre-gl-js/pull/2377))